bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/proxying-api-requests-in-development.md

   "proxy": "http://localhost:4000",
 ```

-This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
+This way, when you `fetch('/api/todos')` in development, the development server will recognize that it's not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
 The development server will **only** attempt to send requests without `text/html` in its `Accept` header to the proxy.

 Conveniently, this avoids [CORS issues](https://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error messages like this in development: